anindyahepth/BatchNorm_in_Transformers_CV/README.md

 substantially speed up the training process by allowing a higher learning rate and removing dropout.
 We investigate the impact of Batch Normalization in Transformer-based models tailored to Computer Vision tasks.
-As a first step, we implement a batchnorm layer in the Feed Forward Netweork (FFN) component of a Vision Transformer (ViT).
+As a first step, we implement a batchnorm layer in the Feed Forward Netweork (FFN) component of the standard Vision Transformer (ViT).
 We call this a ViTBN (Vision Transformer with BatchNorm).

 Training on the FashionMNIST(FMNIST) and MNIST datasets from scratch, we see that ViTBN is about 3-4 times faster compared to the vanilla ViT per epoch both during training